morleym/furtive-handbook/docs/stakeholders.md

 ---
-id: objectives
+id: stakeholders
-title: Objectives & Approach
+title: Stakeholders
-sidebar_label: Objectives
+sidebar_label: Stakeholders
 ---

 ## Who are you?